Pinafore/nlp-hw/tfidf_guesser/README.md

     that, make sure to upload that file too.
 4. Finally, you can get extra credit for by submitting your system on Dynabench (assuming we can get it up in time ... watch Piazza for announcements).
+5. You can and should use multiple guessers (e.g., it's allowed to use the GPT and tf-idf guesser).
+You can also create a new guesser.

 Example